 LATAM is the largest airline in Latin America, and the airline offers the best business class experience in the region.
 LATAM doesn’t belong to one of the big alliances, but rather has partnerships with lots of individual airlines, based on the markets it serves.

-In general, your best bet for getting a good value on a LATAM business class award is to book through Virgin Atlantic Flying Club or Qatar Airways Privilege Club.
-While you’d think Alaska Mileage Plan would be a great partner, unfortunately the program doesn’t seem to have access to LATAM business class awards anymore.
+In general, your best bet for getting a good value on a LATAM business class award is to book through Alaska Mileage Plan, Virgin Atlantic Flying Club, or Qatar Airways Privilege Club.
+Alaska Mileage Plan has by far the most attractive award pricing, though the catch is that the miles aren’t necessarily as easy to accrue as some other currenecies.

 If you’ve redeemed miles on LATAM, what was your experience like?